mah-shamim/arcus-personal-portfolio-bootstrap-html-template/README.md

 ---------------------------------------------

 **Description**\
-Arcus - Personal Portfolio is a responsive one page portfolio website designed with Bootstrap Framework, meant to facilitate the users navigation process and enhance the clients expertise or information with a simplistic design.
+Arcus - Personal Portfolio is a responsive one-page portfolio website designed with Bootstrap Framework, meant to facilitate the users navigation process and enhance the clients expertise or information with a simplistic design.

 **Tech Stack**\